Norfolk: Poor Law after 1834

 In some old writings this land is called Foldholme, in others Sheetholme (Skeetholme), Stayat, and Larwood.
 Alternative names are modern "Scaregap Farm" [TG4903409438] which was called "Staregap Farm" on 1885 1:2500 map where Acle (Det.
 No 1) is marked.
 For more on this area see Nowhere.

-- Rymer is 5.5 miles south of Thetford and just consists of "Rymer House" situated west of RAF Honingham and where a number of parishes abut.
+- Rymer is 5.5 miles south of Thetford and just consists of "Rymer House" situated west of RAF Honington.
+This is where a number of Suffolk parishes ie. Euston, Fakenham Magna, Great Livermere, Honington, Little Livermere and Troston abut and Barnham, Culford and Ingham converge at Rymer Point a few yards to the west.
 Became part of Fakenham Magna in 1881 and was never in Norfolk.
 It looks like this place was included in error in the wrong section of the report?

 -- End of Norfolk Unions --